MaestSi/MosaicViewer_CNBP/README.md

 Usage: ./MosaicViewer.sh

 Note: the file **config_MosaicViewer.sh** should be in the same directory.
-It currently supports only TG, CCTG, TCTG and CCCG repeat motifs.
+It currently supports only TG, CCTG and TCTG repeat motifs.

 Outputs: